emee-dev/spotter/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
+When is comes to fullstack web development or even rest api development, there is a lot that could go wrong without proper planning.
+Some of the potential problems that could arise in this space includes not ahering to security best practises, inconsistent team collaboration, inadequate team communication etc

+Here's why you need this:

-- Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+- Your time should be focused on solving a problem and providing amazing solutions.
-- You shouldn't be doing the same tasks over and over like creating a README from scratch
-- You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+- The team should'nt have to worry about the number of api endpoints and what parameters they accept.
+- Get your api endpoints and actions evaluated for security best practises.
+- View the parameters, arguments and schemas for your endpoints and actions.
+- Get an overview of your product infrastructure, be it micro-service etc.

+The best part of all this is, you have nothing to lose, it is open source and cost efficient.
+We intend to provide you with the best service available.
+So

 <p align="right">(<a href="#readme-top">back to top</a>)</p>